Porsche 909 Bergspyder: History

 Porsche had reigned champion with earlier models, the 910, 907, and 908, winning nine European Hillclimb Championship titles out of eleven years of participation.
 After being defeated two years in a row, Ferrari set out to develop a dedicated hillclimb car to challenge Porsche in 1967.
 This car was the 212 E Montagna, and was announced to compete for the 1968 European Hillclimb Championship.
 Despite this initial claim, Ferrari postponed its development, with the car being unveiled in 1969.
 Still, given the shocking news at the time of the 212's announcement, Ferdinand Piëch and his team of engineers at Porsche urgently developed a car to battle Ferrari.

 Luckily for Porsche, the car was finished in time for the 1968 EHCC season, with Porsche driver Rolf Stommelen driving the 909 Bergspyder in two races in the European Hillclimb Championship.
 Proving the car's rapid pace and technological advancement, he placed 2nd and 3rd despite recently recovering from an arm injury.
 Porsche driver Gerhard Mitter preferred the Porsche 910/8, an older model was still competitive, because the Porsche 909 Bergspyder was said to be a handful to drive and had reliability issues.
 Regardless of the 909's mediocre success and the 910/8's age, the pair of cars dominated the 1968 European Hillclimb Championship.
 Porsche came out on top, with Mitter and his Porsche 910/8 placing first in the EHCC Sports Car (Gr.
 P) class.

 Although Porsche was achieving lots of success in hillclimb racing, the development of the 917—used in the pursuit of winning Le Mans, the World Sportscar Championship, and eventually Can-Am—took precedent over participating in the European Hillclimb Championship.
 This allowed the Ferrari 212 E, a heavier but more powerful car than the 909, to completely outmatch its peers in the 1969 European Hill Climb Championship.
 Impressively, the car didn't just win overall, but it won every race it entered and set multiple course records.

-In all, the 909 Bergspyder performed well despite its drawbacks.
-Above all else, it was a radical and invaluable piece of engineering that played a crucial role in furthering Porsche's future racing projects, particularly with developing the 908/3.
+The 909 Bergspyder influenced Porsche’s subsequent racing-car development, particularly the 908/3.